Home Remedies

 Fennel Seeds or Aniseeds – Home Remedy to Get Rid of Bad Breath

 Fennel seeds contain rich amounts of flavonoids that enhance saliva flow in our mouth.
-The aroma of aniseeds or fennel seeds helps in combating bad breath too.
+The aroma of aniseeds or fennel seeds helps combat bad breath, too.

-Take 1 teaspoon of fennel seeds and eat this mixture daily about 2 to 3 times a day.
-One can also add roasted fenugreek seeds in equal amounts and munch the mixture on a regular basis.
+Take one teaspoon of fennel seeds and eat this mixture 2 to 3 times daily.
+One can add roasted fenugreek seeds equally and munch the mixture regularly.

-These home remedies for dry mouth will increase the flow of saliva and will help get rid of bad breath as well.
+These home remedies for dry mouth will increase saliva flow and help get rid of bad breath.

 Cardamom – Home Remedy to Prevent Dryness and Soreness of Mouth